 Collecting your items

-Once available, the Postal Loans service has been extended to any students or staff who are unable to come to campus.
-We reserve the right to withdraw this service at any point and will review it on a monthly basis.
-The service is not available to External or Associate members.
+The Postal Loans service is available for any students or staff who are unable to come to campus.
+We're sorry but the service is not available to External, Community or Associate members.

-Please note that you must pay the return postage for the items.
+Please note that whilst the Library will post items to you for free, you must pay the return postage.

 Items are posted to the address on your RGU record and must be signed for.
 If you wish items to be posted to a different address then enter it in the comment field.
 It is your responsibility to ensure that items are sent to the correct address.